epicweb-dev/config/docs/decisions/003-semver.md

-Some configurations in this project will affect the coming project's runtime code (like how TypeScript is configured), but most of it will not (like how prettier or ESLing is configured).
+Some configurations in this project will affect the coming project's runtime code (like how TypeScript is configured), but most of it will not (like how Prettier or ESLint is configured).

 ## Decision